 Pentax K-3 versus Olympus E-M1

 The Pentax K-3 and the Olympus OM-D E-M1 are two enthusiast cameras that were officially introduced, respectively, in October 2013 and September 2013.
 The K-3 is a DSLR, while the E-M1 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (K-3) and a Four Thirds sensor.
+The cameras are based on an APS-C (K-3) and a Four Thirds (E-M1) sensor.
 The Pentax has a resolution of 24.1 megapixel, whereas the Olympus provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Pentax K-3 and the Olympus E-M1.
 Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the K-3 – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the K-3 – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M1 is somewhat smaller (7 percent) than the Pentax K-3.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M1 is notably smaller (7 percent) than the Pentax K-3.
 Moreover, the E-M1 is substantially lighter (38 percent) than the K-3.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.